navikt/create-react-app-craco-template/README.md

 ```

 ## Notes
 **Zero downtime deploy**: If you are using a nais image to run your front-end appliaction.
 You must ensure that the file names are the same between each deploy.
 By default CRA always names the js file `[name].[file-hash].js` and the css file `[name]-[file-hash].css`.
-This is usally pretty good, but when we need the names to always be the same when we serve the static file from a nais appliacation.
-We need this because a user can allways and up getting a new index.html from a new running instance, but asking the old instance for the `js` and `css` files.
-If the filenames are different the user will get a 404 instead of the file.
+This is usally pretty good, but we need the names to always stay the same when serving static files from a nais appliacation.
+If not, a user can end up getting a new index.html from a new running instance, but asking the old instance for the `js` and `css` files.
+If the filenames are different the user will get a 404.
 **Generated files**: When building typescript for the first time, CRA will create a `tsconfig.json` file and a `react-app-env.d.ts` file. `react-app-env.d.ts` will have the following content:
 ```
 /// <reference types="react-scripts" />